-Nayes, who has been teaching for 12 years,

-says students look forward to the trip all year, and visiting the museum is extremely valuable.
-A new museum would take their visit to another level, she said.
+Nayes, who has been teaching for over 10 years, says students look forward to the trip all year, and visiting the museum is extremely valuable.
+A new history center would take their visit to another level, she said.
 "I think the students would be even more engaged with a more modern facility."
 "This is an exciting trip for our students.
 Our fourth-graders ask about this trip every year.
 They can't wait to come!"